zuice/hono-tailwind/README.md

 2. Add the middleware to your Hono app

 It requires no config, so you can just throw it in to hack around and it will work.
-Please note that this isn't really recommended for production - this will just toss the CSS into a `<style />` tag.
 ```ts
 import { hono } from "hono";
 import { tailwind } from "hono-tailwind";